-America’s Water Infrastructure Act of 2018
+America’s Water Infrastructure Act

 Asset management will help you manage, invest in and plan for your water system’s needs over time.
 It will also promote innovation, efficiency and foresight for your water system, as well as help you identify critical system assets and implement sustainable infrastructure.
 More than anything, asset management is a framework, or mindset, for informed decision-making and planning at your utility.
 It is having a good reason for every dollar you spend at your water utility.